mirageglobe/dot-files/README.md

 ## to contribute

-- ensure nothing sensitive is committed to this repo
+- ensure nothing sensitive committed to this repo
-- assume that homebrew is not available and setups are compiled binaries or scripts
+- assume that homebrew is not available and setups compiled binaries or scripts

 ## to do